Skip Navigation

 Threat actors know that targeting end users and their devices drives up the success of their cyberattacks due to user susceptibility to phishing, undermanaged IT inventories, and a general lack of widespread cyber training and awareness.

-When trying to decide between different tools, it’s important to consider how well the tool integrates with your existing stack of security solutions, the frequency of updates, and the performance footprint that various solutions have on your endpoints.
+When trying to decide between different tools, it’s important to consider how well the tool integrates with your existing stack of security solutions and whether your team is equipped to manage the solution.

 What is managed detection and response?